✨ Professional Resume Review | Get Yours Today | Certified Experts

 Companies may offer you an internship, the first stage of working in an executive role.

-Accountancy and finance-related jobs are also fundamental to the functioning of most business and public bodies.
+Accountancy and finance-related jobs are also fundamental to the functioning of most businesses and public bodies.

 Organizations need bookkeepers and finance specialists to keep the world of business moving.